 Overlooking the town, you can find the ruins of Dürnstein Castle.
 This old fortress once imprisoned English King Richard I, (commonly known as Richard The Lionheart) amidst an inter-monarchy dispute during the Third Crusade.

-Apart from the castle and the superb wine you can find here, Dürnstein is well known for the Baroque, blue towered Dürnstein Abbey, which may be one of the most beautiful churches on Earth.
+Apart from the castle and the superb wine you can find here, Dürnstein is well known for the Baroque, blue-towered Dürnstein Abbey, which may be one of the most beautiful churches on Earth.
 Seriously, seeing this thing from the Danube on a sunny day might actually make you cry.

-Melk is a charming little market town with a storied history, about a hours train ride east of Vienna.
-Melk has been settled for well over 1,000 years and is home to a wide variety of different architecture from across the ages, including medieval, Gothic and Baroque.
+Among the best places to visit near Vienna is the town of Melk.
+Melk is a charming little market town with a storied history, about an hour’s train ride east of Vienna.
+Melk has been settled for over 1,000 years and is home to various architecture from across the ages, including medieval, Gothic, and Baroque.

-Key sights include the tiny-turreted Old Bread Store, the Rathaus (town hall) with its ornate wooden door accented with copper, and the Sterngasse, which is the oldest street in town.
+This is another Austrian town surrounded by outstanding natural beauty, given life by the magnificent River Danube.
+Key sights include the tiny-turreted Old Bread Store, the Rathaus (town hall) with its ornate wooden door accented with copper, and the Sterngasse, the oldest street in town.

-This medieval cobbled street is known for its wall paintings running along the buildings, indicating what the structures were used for back in the day.
+This medieval cobbled street is known for its wall paintings running along with the buildings, indicating what the structures were used for back in the day.

-Melk would have the grim distincrtion of being home to an overflow concentration camp during World War II, harboring over 10,000 prisoners destined for slave labor or execution.
+Melk would have the grim distinction of being home to an overflow concentration camp during World War II, harboring over 10,000 prisoners destined for slave labor or execution.
 Most of this former camp is now an Austrian Army barracks, but poignantly the former crematorium is now a museum dedicated to the victims of the Holocaust.